What should I do if my flight has been canceled or delayed? - KRDO

 By Forrest Brown, CNN

-It has been a tough slog for some air travelers here at the Christmas rush.
+It has been a tough slog for some air travelers here at the winter holidays rush — and it may not be over soon.

-And that’s just Tuesday.
-Citing the spike in Omicron variant cases, airlines have been canceling and delaying thousands of flights since Thursday, December 23.
+Citing the spike in Omicron variant cases, airlines have been canceling and delaying thousands of flights since December 23.

+On Thursday, JetBlue said it is canceling about 10% of its flights through January 13.
+Overall, carriers canceled more than 1,000 US flights on Thursday and have already canceled 700 from Friday’s schedule, according to the aviation tracking website FlightAware.

+And as airlines grapple with crews unavailable for work or stranded out of place, several are signaling the disruptions will persist.
+For instance, Alaska Airlines is pleading with passengers who do not need to travel this week to rebook.

 Avoid getting trapped at the airport